-2. In 2018, the Company issued debentures to the public in the amount of 820,000,000 baht.
+2. In 2018, the Company issued debentures to the public in the amount of 820,000,000 baht

-Purpose of using Estimated amount Approximate period Details/Progress money of money used of using money of using money 1.
-Repaid the loans to 600 million baht 1-3 years The Company repaid the financial institutions. loans and interests to financial institutions in full.
-2. Repaid the loans or 220 million baht 1-3 years The Company repaid the debts from issuing loans and interests to financial bonds. institutions in full.
+Purpose of using money Estimated amount of money used Approximate period of using money Details/Progress of using money Repaid the loans to financial institutions.
+600 million baht 1-3 years The Company repaid the loans and interests to financial institutions in full.
+Repaid the loans or debts from issuing bonds.
+220 million baht 1-3 years The Company repaid the loans and interests to financial institutions in full.